Guttz/guttz.github.io/_posts/2019-07-20-hydra-smart-agent-all-set-up.md

 ### Ongoing implementation
 - [Synchronization Mechanism for Server-Client Updates](https://github.com/HTTP-APIs/hydra-python-agent/pull/123)

-On this blog post we will focus mainly detailing the new features since they involve more complex architecture decision making.
+On this blog post we will focus mainly on detailing the new features since they involve more complex architectural decision making.

 ---------------------------
 # New features